Falmouth-Games-Academy/comp150-agile/README.md

 # comp150-agile
-Essay on the Agile Philosophy

-##Agile Essay Proposal
+##Agile Essay Proposal for Thomas Easterbrook

 The question I intend to answer in my essay is How Game Developers Could Make More Effective Use Of User Stories?
 To answer the question I will look at the current use of user stories and the drawbacks it has and why these may exist under the current system.